 The desktop shortcut "WordPerfect" opens the final version of WordPerfect for the Macintosh.
 Use it exactly as you would use WordPerfect for the Mac on a real 1980s or 1990s Mac.

 The "Virtual Printers" folder contains the desktop printers used by this system.
 By default, the application prints to a "virtual" printer named "Print or Make PDF in OS X".
-However, if you choose the option (described elsewhere on this page, and available only in OS X 10.6 and 10.7) to set up one of your OS X printers as a printer for the WPMacApp, the application automatically creates a desktop printer when you first run it.
-If you want to add additional printers later, hold down the Option key when starting the WPMacApp and select the printer-setup option (available only under OS X 10.6 or 10.7).
+However, if you choose the option (described elsewhere on this page, and available only in OS X 10.7) to set up one of your OS X printers as a printer for the WPMacApp, the application automatically creates a desktop printer when you first run it.
+If you want to add additional printers later, hold down the Option key when starting the WPMacApp and select the printer-setup option (available only under OS X 10.7).
 Make sure to read the "Read Me First" file on the WPMacApp desktop for details about setup, and for details of the built-in alternate system for creating PDF files.

 The "Open WP Files in WPMac" folder contains "droplets" that you can use to open WordPerfect files ((for files created in non-WP formats, such as Microsoft Word, see the paragraph below this onee) in WPMac when you can't (or don't want to) open those files from the WPMac File/Open menu.
 Drag the files to appropriate droplet to open it in WPMac.
 The droplet named "Drop Mac file..." should be used only for WPMac files and Mac-based text files..